antmicro/video-overlays-zephyr-app/README.md

 [getting started guide](https://docs.zephyrproject.org/latest/getting_started/index.html)
 for detailed setup instructions.

+The application was created to run on LiteX firmware, which can be found [here](https://github.com/antmicro/video-overlays).

 ### Initialization

 The first step is to initialize the workspace folder (``workspace``) where